ipfs/specs/src/architecture/unixfs.md

 Linked files would be loaded recursively with the same process following a DFS (Depth-First-Search) order.

-Child nodes must be of type file, so either a [`dag-pb` File](#file-type), or a [`raw` block](#raw-blocks).
+Child nodes must be of type File; either a `dag-pb`:ref[File], or a [`raw` block](#raw-blocks).

-For example this example pseudo-json block:
+For example, consider this pseudo-json block:

 ```json
 {